 If, as a result of an investigation, disciplinary action is deemed necessary, this will be dealt with in accordance with the company's normal disciplinary procedure.

-If you are a volunteer and you would like more information about this, please speak to an appropriate member of staff or the Safeguarding Lead for CHUMS, currently Debbie Robson, Head of Service.
+If you are a volunteer and you would like more information about this, please speak to an appropriate member of staff or the Safeguarding Lead for CHUMS.